TheDamiofLagos/currency_exchange_pipeline/docs/rates.md

 - Used for converting all monetary values to standardized USD base currency
 - Enables consistent cross-currency reporting and analysis
 {% enddocs %}

+{% docs forexid %}
+A unique identifier for each exchange rate record in our system.

+This ID helps us track and reference specific exchange rates by combining:
+- The currency being converted to (like USD, EUR, GBP)
+- When that rate was recorded

+**Why it's useful:**
+- Ensures each exchange rate can be uniquely identified
+- Prevents duplicate or conflicting rates
+- Makes it easy to track how exchange rates change over time
+- Helps maintain data accuracy in our financial reports

+**Example:**
+Each time we get a new USD exchange rate, it gets its own unique ID so we can tell different rate updates apart.
+{% enddocs %}